warcos2/splinterwar-bot/README.md

 ## IMPORTANT:
 Currently there are 2 branches:
-- Master (this one): better overall stability and performance, but less updates.
+- Master: better overall stability and performance, but less updates.
-- Beta: more updates, but may have some bugs and degraded performance.
+- Beta (this one): more updates, but may have some bugs and degraded performance.

 ## Actual Features
 - Multiple accounts with only one instance.